 The last Czech election, four years ago, returned an unusually fragmented parliament.
 Seven parties were elected to parliament, and even the leading party, the Social Democrats (centre-left), had only 50 of the 200 seats.
 After a prolonged period of manoeuvring, a three-party coalition was formed between the Social Democrats, the second placegetter, ANO (more about them shortly), and the Christian Democrats, who with 6.8% of the vote were the seventh-largest party.

-Those three had 111 seats between.
+Those three had 111 seats between them.
 In opposition were a diverse lot: in descending order of strength, there were the Communists (33 seats), the right-liberal TOP 09 (26), the centre-right Civic Democrats (16) and the anti-immigrant Dawn (14).
 (Voting is straight d’Hondt proportional representation, with a 5% threshold.)

 So having once had a well-developed two-party system, where Social Democrats and Civic Democrats alternated in power and won most of the votes between them, Czech politics seemed to have fractured rather badly.